Here’s Why Cats Should Never Play With Yarn

 playing with yarn

-There’s something whimsical about a kitten innocently playing with a ball yarn.
+There’s something whimsical about a kitten innocently playing with a ball of yarn.
 It’s a picture-perfect scene we’ve grown up to love, but yarn and cats aren’t as great a pairing as you might think.
 Almost all cats love to bat around small objects.
-String seems like a great choice since it changes shape, is light weight, and you probably already have some in the house.
-Cats that play with yarn, however, are at risk of serious injury.
+String seems like a great choice since it changes shape, is lightweight, and you probably already have some in the house.
+However, cats that play with yarn are at risk of serious injury.
 The same goes for cats that choose ribbon, tinsel, or anything else you can tie in a knot.
 Here’s why.

 https://cattitudedaily.com/five-homemade-cat-toys-that-anyone-can-make/